 Another significant feature of the electron beam surface modification is that no separate cooling is required, as the heat dissipation into the solid component is sufficient.

 Surface modification as part of EB technology has many possible applications - nearly in all areas of mechanical engineering, automotive engineering, medical technology, aerospace engineering and many more.

 NC axes in the process: rotation, focus, deflection

 51CtV: 4 oval cam tracks, hardness depth > 0.4mm

 The electron beam surface modification

-SM Surface Modification
+SM - Surface Modification

-Hardening is characterised as; heating up steel to the Austenitic temperature followed by rapid quenching – producing the structural form of Martensite (hardening structure).
+Hardening is characterised as; heating up steel to the Austenitic temperature by the energy of the electron beam followed by rapid quenching – producing the structural form of Martensite (hardening structure).
 Martensite is required in steels to achieve a considerable increase in hardness.
 The achievable (Martensitic) hardness is directly dependent on the carbon content of the steel.
 The higher the carbon content, the greater the hardness.

 surface to base material HV 0.3

 Embedding hard composites